gijit/gi/README.md

 2018 Feb 21 update
 ------------------
 v0.9.18 has great progress getting full program to run.
+A crude matrix multiplication whole program (mat_test 501) now executes correctly.

-There is much tuning to do since we see wierd slowdown.
+There is much tuning to do since we see weird slowdown.
 This is not all due to the typesystem either.
 We're using integer indexes instead of float64, so that likely explains some of the difference (all that extra int->float conversion), but also the standalone LuaJIT and the `gijit` perf should be identical.
-For 100x100 case, we were 7x slower for the same exact Lua code run under `gi` versus under standalone build of LuaJIT.
+For 100x100 case, we were 10x slower for the same exact Lua code run under `gi` versus under standalone build of LuaJIT.
 Investigation in progress.
 ~~~